-Green Glow in the Dark Powder - for paper, board and fabricSFXC
+Green Glow in the Dark Powder - for water based mediumsSFXC

-Green glow in the dark powder can give up to 10 hours of glow time!
+Green glow in the dark powder with up to 10 hours of glow time!

-This pale powder will charge in minutes under UV light to become an incredibly vibrant green.
+This pale powder will charge in minutes under UV light to become an incredibly vibrant green in the dark.

-A water-treated medium.
-Combine with clear lacquers, resins, varnishes and binders and apply to paper, board, fabric and canvas with a brush or foam roller.
+A water-treated product.
+Combine with water-based mediums such as clear lacquers, resins, varnishes and binders and apply to paper, board, fabric and canvas with a brush or foam roller or via screen printing.

 Mix with a water-based binder to create a superb screen printing ink.

 To create a sprayable medium using this glow powder, combine with our water-based lacquer.After your project, wipe clean any used equipment and dispose of soiled items in a rubbish bin.

 See all the colours in our glow in the dark range, although they are for use with solvent based mediums HERE.

 WHAT IS GLOW IN THE DARK?
 HOW DOES IT WORK?

 Anything that glows in the dark is phosphorescent or photoluminescent.
 All our phosphorescent products are made using a high grade phosphor called strontium aluminate.